Traktomizer Audio Analyser 5

-Traktomizer’s built-in algorithms provide incredibly detailed audio analysis across the full range of audio features measured by auto-playlist generating algorithms like Spotify, Apple Music, Google Music, Pandora and a hundred others.
+Traktomizer’s proprietary audio analysis provides incredibly detailed context for the full range of audio features being measured by song suggestion algorithms like Spotify, Apple Music, Google Music, Pandora and a hundred more streaming music platforms.

-Traktomizer also contains Genre-based truth-models of the audio-features to which music recommendation platforms are calibrated.
+Traktomizer also contains empirical truth-models of the top 150 music genres to which music recommendation platforms are calibrated.

-OK so ‘our song’ is nearly finished and we have a Premaster-mix on hand.
+OK so let’s say our song is nearly finished and we have a Premaster-mix on hand.
 Instead of sending this mix to the Mastering Studio as usual, we’ll let Traktomizer perform some audio analysis to identify opportunities for optimizations.
 So let’s begin…

 1. Traktomizer wants to compare our song with the 16 best it can find in our chosen Genre.
 Traktomizer allows us to include more songs, but adding too many will lower the overall standard and we only want to test against the cream, the most charted, the most played, the most loved music in recorded history – so let’s name these 16 our ‘Benchmark Analysis Pool’.